SharedTasksInTheDH/sharedtasksinthedh.github.io/_drafts/howto-annotation.md

 Many disagreements will be caused when the annotators encounter cases that are not mentioned in the guidelines.
 In this case, either an existing annotation definition can be applied (perhaps with minor changes), or a new one needs to be defined.
 If a new definition is added, you need to think about the impact this definition has *on the other definitions and annotations*.
 Sometimes, this requires you to re-annotate what you have annotated before.

 The actual discussions are likely to be lively and intensive, and tend to jump around between different aspects.
-It is not alway easy, but it makes for better guidelines if this process is well structured and documented.
+It is not always easy, but it makes for better guidelines if this process is well structured and documented.
 Do not try to fix everything at once, but focus on one aspect at a time.

 While going through this iterative process, two process are likely to be intertwined: The annotation guidelines get better and the annotators get trained.
 Both are expected and, in principle, welcomed.
 But: In the end, the annotation guidelines are supposed to be self-contained and also applicable by untrained (or less trained) annotators.
 It is therefore important to pay attention not to develop rules within a project that are never written down.
-It will be much harder to integrate new annotators (even if someone drops out has to be replaced) unwritten rules exist.
+It will be much harder to integrate new annotators (even if someone drops out and has to be replaced) unwritten rules exist.

 ## List of Annotation Guidelines